-Heart of Midlothian v Hibernian
+Ten-man Hearts seal European berth with Hibs draw

 Post update

-Peter Haring (Heart of Midlothian) wins a free kick in the attacking half.
+Joe Newell (Hibernian) wins a free kick in the attacking half.

 Post update